Rare, antiquarian, used & out-of-print books on travel in China, for sale at Horizon Books.

 US$160. bookID # 11019

-US$70. bookID # 7617
+US$60. bookID # 13890

 CORDIER, Henri; Bibliotheca Indosinica.
-Dictionnaire Bibliograpique des ouvrages relatifs á la PTninsule Indochinoise.
+Dictionnaire Bibliograpique des ouvrages relatifs á la Péninsule Indochinoise.
 Mansfield Center, Martino Fine Books, nd [2000], limited edition of 100 copies, reprinted from the original, 8vo [21.5 x 15 cm]; 5 volumes in 3 with 3,030 pages plus 309 pages of indexes, a complete set, original cloth, gilt spine title letting in gilt borders, fine, clean and unmarked, the set is complete and as new.

 This is the most important bibliography describing about 20,000 items covering all fields and was the pioneer work in the field and still the standard bibliography of Indochina.
 The main arrangement is by country (Laos, Siam, Assam and Burma, Malaya, French Indochina and Cambodia) but also with subject divisions, such as languages, customs, history, geography, government, religion, literature, etc. Besterman 3050.
 Sheehy DE212.
 Walford II: 278.